 Imagine the material that is being funneled away from your home through a sewer drain pipe.
 It’s not pure liquid, we can agree on that.
 That means the pipe it travels through needs to be angled and straight to allow the materials to move at a downward slope.
 At the bottom of the slop, the sewer pipe connects with the city’s portion of the sewer that will take it away from your home.
 This is called a positive slope.

 If your sewer pipe is smooth inside but has been laid straight, you’ll have a problem.
-There is no slope to pull the sewage down the pipe.
+There is no slope to allow gravity to pull the sewage down the pipe.
 Blockages and backups are more likely to occur as the pipe can’t clear out frequently enough.

 Sometimes, your positive slope pipeline will develop a lower area inside the pipe.
 This sag or belly that forms is the perfect place for material inside the pipe to collect and get stuck.
 Once a small accumulation occurs, more material will form around it, causing a clog or blockage that will need to be cleared professionally.

-As you can imagine, a pipe with no slope would be difficult to push sewage through.
-If your pipe has no slope and a belly/sag, you’re in for some major problems.
+As you can imagine, a pipe with no slope would be difficult for sewage to pass through.
+If your pipe has no slope and a belly or sag, you’re in for some major problems.
 The collected material will be nearly impossible to move naturally because of the lack of slope in the pipe.
 You will likely experience frequent drainage problems or backups until the pipeline can be cleared out.